BCG Vaccine Description

 BCG Vaccine Indication

-BCG is used in many countries to prevent childhood tuberculous, meningitis, and other diseases.
+The BCG vaccine is used in many countries to prevent childhood tuberculous, meningitis, bladder cancer, and other diseases.
 The BCG vaccine also helps fight other viruses, such as respiratory infections.
 TB is a serious infection that affects the lungs and other parts of the body, such as the bones, joints, and kidneys.

 For example, one study conducted in West Africa found that vaccinated children with BCG had about a 50% reduction in overall mortality, largely because it reduced respiratory infections, sepsis, or blood poisoning.

 A study published on May 2, 2019, reported the effect of BCG on an experimental viral infection in humans had been demonstrated.
 These effects are thought to be mediated via the induction of innate immune memory and heterologous lymphocyte activation, resulting in enhanced cytokine production, macrophage activity, T-cell responses, and antibody titers.

 In the USA, BCG vaccination should be considered for select persons who meet specific criteria and consult with a TB expert, says the CDC.
-Also, BCG vaccination should not be given to immunosuppressed persons (e.g., persons who are HIV infected) or are likely to become immunocompromised (e.g., candidates for organ transplant).
+Also, BCG vaccination should not be given to immunosuppressed persons (e.g., persons who are HIV infected) or persons who are likely to become immunocompromised (e.g., candidates for organ transplant).

 BCG vaccination should only be considered for children who have a negative tuberculin skin test and are continually exposed.
 It cannot be separated from untreated or ineffectively treated adults for TB disease or have TB caused by strains resistant to isoniazid and rifampin.